MrKrabat/plugin.video.akibapass/README.md

 - [x] Reactivate videos/streams
 - [x] Watch videos you have bought
 - [x] Watch videos with premium subscription

-What is planned for the future:
-- [ ] Select video resolution (only for videos you bought, streams are adaptive)

 ***

 _Akibapass is a registered trademark of the peppermint anime gmbh.